What is a fractional CFO?

 Setting up operational systems

 Fractional CFOs may come in to revamp accounting and finance-related systems and controls.
-Most small businesses have yet to adopt cutting edge solutions like software automation or spend management that give you real-time spending visibility.
+Most small businesses have yet to adopt cutting edge solutions like software automation or spend management that give you real-time finance and accounting visibility.
 A fractional CFO who has worked across firms and industries may be able to implement better controls and systems.

 A growing business may look for new opportunities via acquisition.
 Showing up to the negotiation table without experienced guidance could be a shot in the foot.
 Understanding how to value companies, perform due diligence, and structure deals allows CFOs to provide valuable insight that goes straight to the bottom line.